 Rotate and repeat until the shirt is bursting with fireworks!

 6. Cut and tie your T-shirt sleeves with patriotic beads.

-Begin making three- to four-inch cuts into the shirt about one inch apart.
-Thread red, white and blue beads onto one of the pair of front and back fringes; tie the two fringes in a knot.
+At the top of the shirt, begin making three- to four-inch cuts about one inch apart.
+Thread red, white, and blue beads onto one of the pair of front and back fringes; tie the two fringes in a knot.
 Continue until all fringes are beaded and tied.